bosnadev/repository/README.md

 ## Criteria

 Criteria is a simple way to apply specific condition, or set of conditions to the repository query.
-Your criteria class MUST implement ```Bosnadev\Repositories\Contracts\CriteriaInterface``` interface.
+Your criteria class MUST extend the abstract ```Bosnadev\Repositories\Criteria\Criteria``` class.

 Here is a simple criteria: